How to find the Campuhan Ridge Walk

 The Campuhan rest point – Karsa Kafe

-After a while, you will reach a built up area with several art shops, the road will become unpaved but still quite even.
+After a while, you will reach a built-up area with several art shops and the road will become unpaved but still quite even.
 Keep going another 500 metres to reach the rest point.

-The typical “rest point” up there is a cafe called Karsa Kafe, you will easily recognise it by the 3 bali’s to the left of the road.
-Great place with a gorgeous view for a bathroom break and some watermelon juice.
-The menu isn’t huge, and for raw vegans there’s only the choice of a simple salad or a fruit plate.
-They also have free wifi and I actually wished I had brought my iPad with me to start writing this blog!
+The typical “rest point” up there is a cafe called Karsa Kafe.
+You will easily recognise it by the 3 traditional Balinese huts to the left of the road.
+Karsa Kafe is a great place with a gorgeous view for a bathroom break and some watermelon juice.
+The menu isn’t huge, and for raw vegans, there’s only the choice of a simple salad or a fruit plate.
+They also have free wifi and I actually wished I had brought my iPad with me to start writing this blog.

-The way up there took me about 1.5 hours but I was stopping literally every 3 metres to take photos, plus I had a meditation up on the hill, so it could probably be done in half the time if you’re a determined walker.
+The way up there took me about 1.5 hours but I was stopping quite frequently to take photos.
+Plus I had a meditation up on the hill, so it could probably be done in half the time if you’re a determined walker.
 The way back, downhill, took me about 40 mins from the cafe to my moped.

 Also, you are likely to see some wild, wonderful and weird creatures, so don’t forget your camera!!

-Oh and if you REALLY don’t want to walk all the way back, there is transport available in the village – I saw a sign at Karsa Kafe for transport for 50k.
+Oh and if you REALLY don’t want to walk all the way back, there is transport available in the village – I saw a sign at Karsa Kafe for transport.

-Distance from Ibah Hotel to Karsa Kafe and back: about 4-6km (just by the school it says its 2km to the cafe, but at the cafe it says 3km to Ubud…perhaps they mean central Ubud…people here aren’t amazing at distances, when you ask someone how far away something is, they will always say 500m!)
+Distance from Ibah Hotel to Karsa Kafe and back: about 4-6km (just by the school it says it’s 2km to the cafe, but at the cafe, it says 3km to Ubud.
+Perhaps they mean central Ubud.)

 Don’t forget: your camera, a bottle of water (the closest shop is about 1.5-2km from the start) sunglasses and sunscreen, and a hat could come in useful too.
-Take some money also if you’d like to buy some art or some food at the cafe.
+Take some money also if you’d like to buy some art or some food at Karsa Kafe.

-Best time to go: early morning, around 7:30.
+Best time to go to Campuhan Ridge Walk: early morning, around 7:30.
 I went at 9am and that was a bit too hot.
 It’s June now, so the sun rises at around 6am, so anytime after that is great.